-The Commission has indicated that discretionary investment advisory programs that provide each client with individualized treatment and the ability to maintain indicia of ownership of the securities in their accounts are not investment companies.
+9 The Commission has indicated that discretionary investment advisory programs that provide each client with individualized treatment and the ability to maintain indicia of ownership of the securities in their accounts are not investment companies.
 See Request for Information and Comments on Broker-Dealer and Investment Adviser Digital Engagement Practices, Related Tools and Methods, and Regulatory Considerations and Potential Approaches; Information and Comments on Investment Adviser Use of Technology to Develop and Provide Investment Advice, Advisers Act Rel.
 No. 5833 (Aug.
 27, 2021).
 See also supra Guidance at note 1 ("[R]oboadvisers should consider whether the organization and operation of their programs raise any issues under the other federal securities laws... in particular Rule 3a-4 under the...
 Company Act").
 Company Act Section 3(a)(1) defines the term investment company generally to include any "issuer" that is engaged primarily in the business of investing, reinvesting, or trading in securities.
 The definition of "issuer" includes any organized group of persons, whether or not incorporated, that issues or proposes to issue any security.
 For a detailed discussion of why a discretionary investment advisory program may meet the definition of investment company and may be deemed to be issuing securities, see Status of Investment Advisory Programs under the Investment Company Act of 1940, Company Act Rel.
 No. 21260 (Jul.
 27, 1995) (revised proposal of Rule 3a-4).

-Rule 3a-4 only applies to discretionary investment advisory programs.
-See supra Adopting Release at note 2. ("A nondiscretionary program (i.e., one in which the investor has the authority to accept or reject each recommendation to purchase or sell a security made by the portfolio manager, and exercises judgment with respect to such recommendations), generally will not meet the definition of investment company under the Investment Company Act or issue securities that are required to be registered under Section 5 of the Securities Act, regardless of whether the program is operated in accordance with the provisions of [R]ule 3a-4.").
+10 Rule 3a-4 only applies to discretionary investment advisory programs.
+See supra Adopting Release at note 2. ("A nondiscretionary program (i.e., one in which the investor has the authority to accept or reject each recommendations), generally will not meet the definition of investment company under the Investment Company Act or issue securities that are required to be registered under Section 5 of the Securities Act, regardless of whether the program is operated in accordance with the provisions of [R]ule 3a-4.").